grzesiek-galezowski/tdd-ebook/manuscript/290_NeedDrivenDevelopment.md

 **Johnny:** so what strategy do you use for starting with a false Statement?

-**Benjamin:** "invoke method when you have one", as far as I remember.
+**Benjamin:** "invoke a method when you have one", as far as I remember.

 **Johnny:** So what's the code going to look like?